-Information for visiting International Students 2024/25
+Art History module information for visiting International Students 2025/26 www.ucd.ie/arthistory | Facebook: @ucdarthistorycultpolicy | Instagram: @ucd\ah\cp

-www.ucd.ie/arthistory

 AUTUMN TRIMESTER (Provisional)

 AH10160 Art History in the Making

 Assoc.
 Prof. Conor Lucey

 Art History in the Making aims to give students grounding in the fundamental techniques and principles used in the production of works of art, from antiquity to the modern day.
 In addition, it explores the theories and ideas that form the foundation of art history as a discipline, including writing on art, principles of stylistic and historical analysis, and ways of seeing.
 The course will include lectures on different media and techniques involved in painting, sculpture, printmaking, performance and time-based works of art.
 It will also examine how the analysis of a work of art is structured and written; and reflect on changing theories of art history, viewership and the object.